diffusioned/minimal-mistakes/_pages/phd.md

 ### History ###

 My first task as a new PhD student was to investigate why a particular Monte Carlo simulation was having problems.
 The simulation involved fitting artificial noisy signals with a biexponential model using a nonlinear regression algorithm in MATLAB.
-This work turned out to form the basis of my PhD thesis/dissertation that I completed four years later.
+This work turned out to form the basis of my PhD thesis/dissertation that I completed four years later in 2016.
 The title of this thesis is **Reliability and Uncertainty in Diffusion MRI Modelling**.
 My thesis is freely available on the University of Sydney online repository [here](http://hdl.handle.net/2123/16060).

 ### Abstract ###